David Wu

 Wu submitted his resignation on August 3, 2011.
 A special election was held on January 31, 2012, to fill the vacancy in advance of the regular 2012 election.
 Democrat Suzanne Bonamici defeated Republican challenger Rob Cornilles to win this special election.

 Since his resignation, Wu has remained in the Washington, D.C. area.
 He has been raising money for local Democratic parties, and organizing student exchange programs between the Chinese and American space programs.
-According to a 2014 report, he still frequents the House offices, where he visits with friends, sometimes sits in on hearings and even goes onto the House floor.

 Early life and education

 Wu was born in Hsinchu, Taiwan.
 His parents were from Suzhou in Jiangsu province and settled in Taiwan due to the Chinese Civil War.
 The family moved to the United States in 1961.
 Wu spent his first two years in the U.S. in Latham, New York, where his family were the only Asian Americans in town.

 Wu received a Bachelor of Science degree in biology from Stanford University in 1977 and attended Harvard Medical School for a time, sharing an apartment with future-United States Senator Bill Frist.
 Wu did not complete his medical studies.
 Instead, he attended Yale Law School where he was awarded a Juris Doctor degree in 1982.